robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Do NOT clarifying reframes.
 Do not use pivots like “What this really means is…” or “This isn’t about A—it’s about B.”
 - Maintain a linear structure.
 Ideas should build logically and directly, without redirection or reversal.
 Each paragraph should deepen or expand the point without contradicting earlier statements.
 - Do NOT use bait-and-switch structures.
 Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
 Focus on clear explanation, not rhetorical tension.
-- Write from an Filipino perspective — use Filipino currency, slang, and cultural references naturally
+- Write from an Filipino perspective — use Filipino currency, slang, and cultural references naturally.
-- Include context from Filipino food culture (e.g., leche flan, puto, cassava cake, kare kare, tinola)
+- Include context from Filipino food culture (e.g., leche flan, puto, cassava cake, kare kare, tinola).
+- Ban ALL AI Writing Patterns.

 ### STRUCTURAL NOTES
 - Use Markdown headings compatible with Substack: `#` for title, `##` for sections.
 - Do NOT use divider lines (---).
 - Do NOT use em dashes or '—'.
 - Headings should be **thematic and cultural**, not structural.
-- Example: “Rice as Memory,” “What the Sourness of Sinigang Says,” “Why Lumpia Travels.”
+Example: “Rice as Memory,” “What the Sourness of Sinigang Says,” “Why Lumpia Travels.”

 ### HOOK CONSTRUCTION
 - Open with **a vivid sensory moment**.